errbotio/errbot/README.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Errbot runs under Python 3.3+ and Python 2.7 on Linux, Windows and Mac.
+Errbot runs under Python 3.3+ on Linux, Windows and Mac.
 For some chatting systems you'll need a key or a login for your bot to access it.
-Note: Python 2 support is going away !
-Please check out the change log below for details.
+Note: Python 2 support is still supported in `errbot-4.2.x` but is it going away.

 Quickstart
 ~~~~~~~~~~